daytonaio/content/definitions/20240819_definition_webhook.md

 ---
-title: 'Webhook'
+title: "Webhook"
 description:
-  'A webhook is an HTTP callback, a simple yet powerful mechanism that allows a web application or service to provide real-time information to other applications or services by pushing data to them.'
+  "A webhook is an HTTP callback, a simple yet powerful mechanism that allows a web application or service to provide real-time information to other applications or services by pushing data to them."
 ---

 # Webhook